Natsuki Okamoto (television personality)

 Natsuki Okamoto (岡本 夏生, Okamoto Natsuki) is a Japanese tarento, race queen and gravure idol.
 Her real name is Sachiko Kanemura (金村 幸子, Kanemura Sachiko).

-Currently, she works freelance instead of being associated with an agency.
+Currently, she works freelance rather than being associated with an agency.

-Biography
+Life and career

 She was born in Aoi-ku, Shizuoka, Shizuoka Prefecture.
 She is the fifth of six siblings (with three brothers and two sisters).
 After graduating from high school, she joined a modeling club in Shizuoka Prefecture and debuted as a local model with the stage name Chinatsu Murakami (村上千夏, Murakami Chinatsu).
 Starting in April 1986, she made regular appearances for one year on the late-night informational programme Jōhō Kōsaten Do! at the local station TV Shizuoka.
 At that time, she used the stage name Yuki Hayakawa (早川 ゆうき, Hayakawa Yūki).

 She left the aforementioned programme and went to Tokyo in May 1987, and changed the agency she worked with.
 She made her nationwide debut on 11PM.
 She changed to her current stage name of Natsuki Okamoto.